ivangayton/resume/README.md

 Duties

-- .Negotiating access to an area of undeclared internal conflict in the eastern part of Pakistan&#39;s Balochistan province, where no foreign aid workers had been allowed for decades (partially successful)
+- Negotiating access to an area of undeclared internal conflict in the eastern part of Pakistan&#39;s Balochistan province, where no foreign aid workers had been allowed for decades (partially successful)

-MSF (OCA) Chad
+#### MSF (OCA) Chad

 August March-October 2008

 Project Coordinator, Farchana

-- .Handing over a refugee/IDP/host population health program to local NGOs
+- Handing over a refugee/IDP/host population health program to local NGOs
-- .Keeping up the humanitarian character of the project until the end, did a fair bit of advocacy for the people in the camp
+- Keeping up the humanitarian character of the project until the end, did a fair bit of advocacy for the people in the camp
-- .Managing a fairly complex security context
+- Managing a fairly complex security context

-MSF (OCA) Central African Republic
+#### MSF (OCA) Central African Republic

 December 2005-January 2007